anthfuller/F7-LAS/README.md

 10. License
 This project is licensed under the terms in LICENSE.

-© 2025 IT Security Partners LLC.
-All rights reserved where applicable.
+© 2025 Anthony L. Fuller.
+All rights reserved.